 A 29-year veteran head coach at Bowling Green State University, South Bend native Denise Van De Walle joined the Irish staff at the beginning of the 2012 season as a volunteer assistant coach after retiring from BGSU in 2011.
-She is entering her third season with the program in 2014.
+She worked with Notre Dame for three seasons from 2012-14.

-The winningest coach in Mid-American Conference history, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.
+The winningest coach in Mid-American Conference history at the time of her retirement, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.

 While with the Falcons, Van De Walle won three MAC Championships (1989, 1991-92) and two MAC Eastern Division Championships (2000-01).
 She led the Falcons to winning seasons in 19 of her last 25 years with the program and put together 13 seasons with 20-plus wins, including a 30-win campaign in 1992.